Tweening

 we can make the animation finish faster, depending on our needs.
 In our example

-we animate the position so a tolerance of 1
+we animate the position so a tolerance of 1 means that the spring needs to be

-pixel away from the to
+at most 1 pixel away from the to value.

 Saving and restoring states

-All nodes provide a save
+All nodes provide a save method which allows

 us to save a snapshot of the node's current state.
 We can then use the

-method at a later point in our
+restore method at a later point in our

 animation to restore the node to the previously saved state.